MicrosoftDocs/azure-devops-docs/docs/pipelines/release/what-is-release-management.md

 1. **[Get started now](#getstartednow)** - follow the steps to deploy your apps.

 <a name="isitforyou"></a>
-## Is Azure Pipelines release service for you?
+## Are release pipelines appropriate for you?

-Consider using Azure Pipelines releases if:
+Consider using release pipelines if:

 * **You develop applications and need to deploy them regularly to any platform,** public or private cloud services, or App stores.
 Azure Pipelines